umayrh/sketchy-polytopes/docs/Books.md

 * Logical Modalities from Aristotle to Carnap: The Story of Necessity
 * Improbable Destinies: Fate, Chance, and the Future of Evolution
 * Coloring Book of Complex Function Representations
+* Calculus Reordered: A History of the Big Ideas
+* A History of the Calculus of Variations.
+H. H. Goldstine.

 ## Read
 ## Science Fiction